majikode/django-nitro-mailer/django-nitro-mailer-docs/docs/sending_emails.md

     )

 With this setup, the SyncBackend will manage the synchronous sending of your emails, confirming whether each email was successfully delivered or if there were any issues.

+### Using the Management Command for Sending Emails

+Once you've configured the `DatabaseBackend` or `SyncBackend` and sent your emails using the `send_mail` function, you can also use a custom management command to process and send all queued emails stored in the database.

+#### Sending Queued Emails

+To send the queued emails, run the following command from your terminal:

+    python manage.py send_emails